-Church Open: In addition to our regular services (please see the Services & Events page for details), the church is usually open for visitors on Friday mornings, to coincide with our Friday Morning Coffee shop in the Church Hall (see below), and throughout the day on Saturday.
+Church Open: In addition to our regular services (please see the Services & Events page for details), the church is usually open for visitors on Friday mornings, to coincide with our Friday Morning Coffee Shop in the Church Hall (see below), and throughout the day on Saturday.
 There is a children's area at the back of the north aisle which may be used by parents and children whenever the church is open.

 Friday Morning Coffee: Please join us in the Church Hall on any Friday morning, from 10.30am, for coffee and cakes.
 These are served alternately either by church and village volunteers or by adults with learning difficulties from Biggleswade Adult Training Centre.
 The coffee, cakes and service are all excellent: not to be missed!